reniike/dietelCodingExercises/README.md

 # dietelCodingExercises
-Contains solutions to How to program, early objects, 11th edition
+Contains solutions to How to program, early objects, 11th edition.
+Java